monkeysees/country-quiz/README.md

 Quiz finishes after the first incorrect answer.
 It then shows you the score for the game just ended, your maximum all-time score and a button to restart the quiz.

-Maximum score is persisted across site visits via localStorage.
+Maximum score is persisted across site visits via `localStorage`.

 ## How To Use